 Wave 1 All Grades Sample.
 The second analytic sample includes the 7th and 8th graders from Wave 1 in addition to the high schoolers, as long as they have an exit status reported on their transcript.
 This sample is used for analyzing high school graduation as the outcome.
-Students in all grades at Wave 1 had passed the age of "timely" high school graduation by the time AHAA collected transcript data at Wave 3, and thus have an exit status reported on their transcripts no matter what grade they were in in 1994-1995 when health service data was collected.
-The "All Grades" sample consists of 11,170 students in 127 schools, with an average of 88 students per school, and a range from 17 to 967 students.
-In analyses of high school graduation, the sample can be interpreted as having had access to school-based services at some point in their adolescence prior to high school graduation.
+By Wave 3, all Add Health students had passed the age of "timely" high school graduation, and thus have an exit status reported on their transcripts no matter what grade they were in in 1994-1995 when health service data was collected.
+This "All Grades" sample consists of 11,170 students in 127 schools.
+In analyses of high school graduation, the sample can be considered to have had access to school-based services at some point in their adolescence prior to graduation.